horasal/rock-benchmark/README.md

 # ooc-beanchmark
 Benchmark programs for ooc programming langugae

+Clone this, or just copy them to your repo.

+This repo tries to **compare** ooc and c but not find the best algorithms/libraries.
+The code and algorithm should be as similar as possible.

 Language |OOC | C |
 ---------| --------- | -------- |
 Flags| --pr --cc=clang --O3 | -pipe -Wall -O3 -fomit-frame-pointer -march=native -mfpmath=sse -msse3 -lm |